junxie016/Open-TNM/iTAPAS/README.md

 iTAPAS is
-an improved TAPAS algorithm  that enhances the original TAPAS mainly in two aspects: (1) a new PAS the identification method is proposed; (2) each PAS is only associated with one origin. iTAPAS not only accelerates the solution convergence performance by improving the efficiency of the PAS identification and flow shift operations, but also
+an improved TAPAS algorithm  that enhances the original TAPAS mainly in two aspects: (1) a new PAS identification method is proposed; (2) each PAS is only associated with one origin. iTAPAS not only accelerates the solution convergence performance by improving the efficiency of the PAS identification and flow shift operations, but also